William Forester (1655–1718): Career

 In May 1695, Forester fought a duel against fellow MP, Colonel Beaumont (who disarmed Forester), over accusations made in the House of Commons.
 In August 1703 he was one of the commissioners sent by Queen Anne to receive the Archduke Charles of Austria at The Hague.

+Personal life

-He married, in 1684, Mary daughter of James Cecil, 3rd Earl of Salisbury, with whom he had two sons and three daughters.
+In 1684, he married Mary, a daughter of James Cecil, 3rd Earl of Salisbury, with whom he had two sons and three daughters.
 One son was another William Forester who also sat for Wenlock, while one of his daughters, Mary, married Sir George Downing, 3rd Baronet (the latter, nephew of his wife, having been brought up in Forester's household).

-Forester died in 1718 aged 62 and was buried at Wellington.
+Forester died in 1718, aged 62, and was buried at Wellington.